 5. Lemon (Citrus limon)

 Various citrus essential oils are widely used to stimulate lymph drainage, to rejuvenate sluggish, dull skin and as a bug repellent.
 Lemon oil stands out, however, as research has recently discovered that it carries useful antimicrobial and anti-inflammatory properties.
-(6) Lemon, along with a number of other widely used oils, is now being praised for its ability to combat food-born pathogens!
+(6) Lemon, along with a number of other widely used oils, is now being praised for its ability to combat food-borne pathogens!
 (7)

 6. Oregano (Origanum vulgare)